Alisaddique/Automatic-Machine-Fault-Detection-Recognition/README.md

 Contributions to the project are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.
 Please ensure that your contributions align with the project's goals and coding standards.

 ---

-Feel free to customize the template according to your project's specific details and requirements.
-A well-structured README will enhance the visibility and usability of your project on GitHub.

 3. **Prepare Data:** Prepare your audio data by placing them in the `samples` directory within the repository.
 Ensure that the audio files are properly labeled.